FlorianBorn/machine-learning-microservice-template/README.md

 The second goal of this project is to build a reusable pipeline which deploys the model to production.

 ## ToDo's
-- [ ] add example / walkthrough
+- [x] add example / walkthrough
-- [ ] move the example code to a separate branch
 - [ ] rework ansible commands (remove passwords/ use vault)
 - [x] move config.yml from jenkins/ to projects root to serve as project configuration file
 - [x] add basic logging functionality
-- [ ] add utilities (e.g. for deploying the mongodb required for logging)
+- [x] add utilities (e.g. for deploying the mongodb required for logging)
 - [x] remove dummy files
 - [x] create pydantic classes dynamically from yaml files
 - [ ] add tests